PriyaPitawala/cmse802_project/reports/interim/homework-2.md

 My project is data-focused, and all visualization, validation, and tuning can be seen in the exploratory notebooks in the `notebooks/` subfolder.
 The folder also contains a `README.md` file documenting issues, findings, and insights.

 1. Key steps and dependencies:
-    - data loading step of polarized optical microscope (POM) images, preprocessing step to prepare for image segmentation, segmentation step using watershed algorithm, feature extraction step, percent crystallinity quantification step, and regression and visualization step.
+    - data loading step of polarized optical microscope (POM) images, preprocessing step to prepare for image segmentation, segmentation step using edge based techniques and watershed algorithm, feature extraction step, percent crystallinity quantification step, and regression and visualization step.
 All steps are separated into modules and can be found inside the `src/` subfolder.
     - dependencies are numpy, matplotlib, opencv-python, scikit-image, scipy, and pandas.
 Comprehensive list can be found in `requirements.txt` file inside the `docs/` subfolder.
 2. Preprocessing requirements:
-    - grayscale conversion as image segmentation doesn't require color channels, noise reduction using Gaussian blur and further filtering, edge detection using Canny operators, gradient magnitude thresholding to highlight crystal boundaries, morphological operations to clean the binary image, and computation of segmentation markers.
+    - grayscale conversion as image segmentation doesn't require color channels, noise reduction using Gaussian blur and further filtering, masking of known foreground and background, edge detection using Canny operators, gradient magnitude thresholding to highlight crystal boundaries, morphological operations to clean the binary image, and computation of segmentation markers.
 3. Computational strategies:
     - Separate modules for handling the key steps.
     - Interactive exploration, real-time parameter tuning, and segmentation validation using Jupyter notebooks.